open-develop/hot-pocketsnes/pocketsnes/readme.txt

 The save SRAM option allows you to save the contents of SRAM to disk so it can be loaded again later when you load the Snes Game.

 Auto Save SRAM
 Press RIGHT or LEFT to change the option
 ON - Means that PocketSnes will save the contents of SRAM everytime you enter the menu.
 OFF - Means that PocketSnes will never automatically save SRAM to disk.
 This means you have to use the Save SRAM menu option or your SRAM saves will be lost.

 Sound
-Turns sound on or off
+Turns sound on or off.
+Setting to "OFF" means no sound but sound is emulated.
+"NO EMULATION" means sound is not emulated (which can cause some games to hang).

 Volume
 Allows you to set the sound volume

 Sound Rate
 Allows you to set the sound rate of the emulated sound stream.
 The lower the value the lower the quality.
 The higher the value the better the quality but it has more impact on the performance of the emulator

 Frameskip
 Frameskip allows you to control how many times the emulated Snes screen is drawn per second.
     AUTO - means that the system will monitor the emulator performance and skip frames when it believes the emulator is running too slowly 0    = 60 fps
 The system will never skip a frame, this could cause some games to run very slowly
     1    = 30 fps
     2    = 20 fps
 and so on..

 Full Screen Mode
 Allows you set the screen to fill the entire Dingoo screen or render the screen at its current resolution which will mean having black borders around the emulated Snes screen.

 Transparency
 This is a hack which allows you to increase the performance of the emulator.
 Not all games use Transparency effects, so for those games you can disable transparency and the game will run faster.
 NOTE: Enabling this option on games that do use transparency can cause the emulated Snes display to be drawn incorrectly.

 Show FPS
 FPS = Frames Per Second
 This is the number of times the emulated Snes screen has been updated over the